rolfvreijdenberger/izzum-statemachine/README.md

 - see [documentup.com for a navigable version of this document](http://documentup.com/rolfvreijdenberger/izzum-statemachine/recompile "navigable version on documentup.com").
 - Want to know what to do to get it working?
 Skip to the [Usage section](#usage-a-working-example) or [examples](#examples)
 - Visually oriented?
 Know uml? see the [class diagram of the whole package](#class-diagram-for-the-izzum-package)
+- *new*: a fully functional PDO relational database implementation, with the sql for both postgresql and sqlite.

 ##about
 ###A superior, extensible and flexible statemachine library